wgarrett707/hackathon-research-park/README.md

-# 🌍🎵 GeoBeats - Location & Time-Aware Music Discovery
+# 🌍🎵 SpotOn - Contextual Music Discovery

-**Winner Project at Research Park Hackathon 2024**

 An intelligent music player that recommends songs based on your real-time location and time of day.
-Using advanced machine learning algorithms and geospatial analysis, GeoBeats creates the perfect soundtrack for wherever you are and whatever you're doing.
+Using advanced machine learning algorithms and geospatial analysis, SpotOn creates the perfect soundtrack for wherever you are and whatever you're doing.

-## 🚀 What Makes GeoBeats Special
+## 🚀 What Makes SpotOn Special

 ### 🧠 Intelligent Location-Based Recommendations
 - **Sophisticated Geospatial Analysis**: Uses coordinate chunking to determine if you're in urban, suburban, or rural areas